-Abby Lee Miller
+Who Is Abby Lee Miller?

-As a young girl, she studied dance at her mom's studio in Penn Hills, Pennsylvania.
-While she enjoyed numerous other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
+As a young girl, Miller studied dance at her mom's studio in Penn Hills, Pennsylvania.
+While she enjoyed other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
 Not a fan of performing herself, she opted for teaching early on.
 She founded the Abby Lee Dance Company while still a teenager.
-In 1980 she opened her own dance studio and has taught 3,000 to 4,000 students to date.
+In 1980 she opened her own dance studio, where she has taught 3,000 to 4,000 students to date.

 'Dance Moms' Debut

-'Dance Moms' Spin-off
+'Dance Moms' Spinoff

 Amidst increasing legal trouble, Miller left the show in March 2016, and was replaced by dancer Cheryl Burke of Dancing with the Stars fame.